+EIA Emission Factor (lb/MWh)

-EIA Emissi ion Factor (lb o/MWh) Generation Type Plant Name Plant No. $SO_2$ $NO_x$ CO 2 e a Spot Market Sales and purchases f,g c 0.0083 0.266 888
+Generation Type Plant Name Plant No. SO 2 NO x CO 2 e a

+Spot Market

+Sales and purchases f,g - 0.0083 0.266 888

-- a Greenhouse gas (GHG) emissions are expressed in carbon dioxide equivalent (CO2e), except for advanced combined cycle, advanced simple cycle, and long-term contract emissions (Coolidge and Fort Lupton), which are expressed as CO2 and shaded for clarity. - b Emission factors were originally given in lb/MMBtu but were converted into lb/MWh using conversion factors (MMBtu/MWh) from the AURORA model outputs described in Appendix K: 6.43 for advanced combined cycle; 9.75 for advanced simple cycle; 9 for Coolidge; and 9.19 for Fort Lupton. - c A hyphen denotes "not applicable." - d Generation type was not specified, so composite emission factors representative of all types of powerplants currently in operation over the 11 Western Interconnect states were used. - e These plants have more than one generation type and only one plant-wide emission factor for each pollutant were given in the EPA's 2010 eGrid database. - f Composite emission factors representative of gas powerplants currently in operation over the 11 Western Interconnection states were used. - "Sales" refers to sales of power by system utilities to non-system utilities within the Western Interconnection.
+&lt;sup>a GHG emissions are expressed in CO2e, except for advanced combined cycle, advanced simple cycle, and long-term contract emissions (Coolidge and Fort Lupton), which are expressed as CO2 and shaded for clarity.

+- c A hyphen denotes "not applicable." - d Generation type was not specified, so composite emission factors representative of all types of powerplants currently in operation over the 11 Western Interconnection states were used. - e These plants have more than one generation type, and only one plant-wide emission factor for each pollutant was given in the EPA's 2010 eGrid database. - f Composite emission factors representative of gas powerplants currently in operation over the 11 Western Interconnection states were used. - g "Sales" refers to sales of power by system utilities to non-system utilities within the Western Interconnection.
 Sales result in a net credit to total Western Interconnection emissions, because the sales result in a reduction in emissions from those non-system utilities that are purchasing the power.
 "Purchases" refers to purchases by system utilities from non-system utilities within the Western Interconnection.
 Emissions related to these purchases are added to the total emissions in the Western Interconnection.

-Source: EIA (2013); EPA (2014).
+Sources: EIA (2013); EPA (2014).